-The prospective bidder may designate two or more of the consecutive serial maturities of the 2011A-2 Bonds as term bonds.
-Any such term bond shall be subject to mandatory sinking fund redemption commencing on June 1 of the first year which has been combined to form such term bond and continuing on June 1 in each year thereafter until the stated maturity date of that term bond.
-The 2011A-2 Bonds to be redeemed in any year by mandatory sinking fund redemption shall be redeemed at par and shall be selected by lot as described in the Preliminary Official Statement.
+The successful bidder may provide in the bid form for all of the 2011A Bonds to be issued as serial bonds or may designate consecutive annual principal amounts of the 2011A Bonds to be combined into term bonds.
+Each such term bond shall be subject to mandatory sinking fund redemption commencing on February 1 of the first year which has been combined to form such term bond and continuing on February 1 in each year thereafter until the stated maturity date of that term bond.
+The amount redeemed in any year shall be equal to the principal amount for such year set forth in the appropriate amortization schedule, as adjusted in accordance with the provisions described above under the caption "Adjustments to Principal Amount."
+The 2011A Bonds to be redeemed in any year by mandatory sinking fund redemption shall be redeemed at par and shall be selected by lot among the 2011A Bonds of the maturity being redeemed.